jfcloutier/karma_system/design_notes/acting.md

 The `act` phase is responsible for setting goals, making and prioritizing plans, and executing them.
 The `assess` phase is responsible, in part, for reviewing the success of extant goals and plans and possibly dropping some.

 Achieving a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs, all opf which are separate processes.
-During any phase of its lifecycle, a CA receives events and messages regarding the status of goals and plans.
+During any phase of its lifecycle, a CA receives events and messages reporting new directives and the progress of directives it received and sent.

+The `act` phase is where a CA makes progress realizing its intent and the directives it received.

 An event is multicasted by a CA to its umwelt or parent CAs, whereas a message targets a single CA.

 ### Phases and acting